marianavif/notes-archive/java-notes.md

 ***inheritance tree***: a single hierarchy comprehends all existent classes, meaning there's one common-to-all super class.
 It is the adopted model in Java (the common-to-all super class in Java is the *Object* class).

+***interface***: declares an empty set of static attributes and public methods, which must be defined in each class that implements the interface.

 ***late binding***: resource which postpones a method resolution until when it is effectively called; it will resolve in execution time and the method used will be defined by the object *actual* class, though additional processing will be demanded to find out its type and can turn the code less efficient.
 To avoid late binding, declare constant methods.

 ***method***: actions done by/on the objects of a class.